FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-titles signifying their nonlawyer status.
-It also is permissible to issue nonlawyer employees
+with their titles signifying their nonlawyer status.
+It also is permissible to issue nonlawyer

-business cards bearing their name and title along with the firm name, address and telephone
+employees business cards bearing their name and title along with the firm name, address and

 DR 2-102; DR 3-104(E); EC 3-6